Deploying microservices to IBM Cloud Kubernetes Service

 Provisioning a cluster

-To create a Kubernetes cluster, you need Administrator access to IBM Cloud Kubernetes Service.
-To confirm that you have Administrator access, navigate to the IBM Cloud Dashboard.
-Then, navigate to Manage > Access (IAM) > Users > [Your Username] > Access Policies and confirm that Administrator is listed as a policy for all resources in the account or for the Kubernetes service.
+To create a Kubernetes cluster on IBM Cloud, you need Administrator access to IBM Cloud Kubernetes Service.
+To verify your Administrator access, log in to the IBM Cloud Dashboard.
+Then, navigate to Manage > Access (IAM) > Users > [Your Username] > Access > Access Policies.
+Alternatively, if you are part of an access group, you also can check Manage > Access (IAM) > Access groups > [Your Access Group] > Access.
+Using these steps, you can confirm that Administrator is listed as a policy for all resources in the account or for the Kubernetes service.

-ibmcloud ks cluster create classic --name guide-cluster
+ibmcloud ks cluster create classic --name guide-cluster --flavor [selected_flavor] --zone [available_zone]

 Creating cluster...